 However, certain conditions involving hormones can lead to substantial changes in body weight.
 Cushing’s disease and hypothyroidism are prime examples of diseases that require diagnosis and medical treatment.

 “There are some pathologies that are caused by excess or lack of hormones that lead to weight gain,” Thaler says.
 “That’s very clear.
-So, if you have low thyroid or too much cortisol, those will both cause weight gain.
+So, if you have untreated low thyroid hormone or too much cortisol, those will both cause weight gain.
 But those are specific diseases.
 Those are not the common cause of common obesity.”

 Hormones and Their Functions